Critical Digital Theory

 A significant focus is therefore the analysis and critique of economic models employed by major technology corporations and their societal impact.
 This aligns with Marx's (1976: 10) observation that “the wealth of those societies in which the capitalist mode of production prevails, presents itself as 'an immense accumulation of commodities'.”
 In recent years, it is claimed that data has become a primary commodity.
 Similarly, Fuchs has argued that we need to apply Marxist categories to the new digital economy as the notion of digital labour/digital work will be crucial for understanding contemporary capitalism and its crises (Fuchs 2014, 2015; Sadowski 2020).
 Indeed, digital labour is a specific form of labour that produces digital media technologies, contents, and data and requires careful theoretical and empirical work to trace its incorporation and exploitation in and through digital technologies (Fuchs 2014, 2015).
 The increasing global connectivity facilitated by digital technologies necessitates that critical theory must connect global perspectives to local ones.

-Similarly, it is important to avoid the tendency to view digital technologies as inherently democratizing, arguing that the computational perspective actively thwarts and even undoes the kinds of leftist political engagement that people assume it supports (Golumbia 2009: 4).
-This perspective challenges critical theorists to scrutinize the political implications of digital technologies more closely and not make simple causal assumptions about a democratising tendency in digital media.
-Critical theory must therefore examine new forms of resistance and activism within digital spaces and against power and authority.
-But as Dean argues that “new media advocates often fetishistically proceed as if networked and participatory media-blogging, the introduction of videos onto the Web, the independent journalism associated with indy media-are necessarily progressive, as if radical left politics is somehow built into the technology… They act as if those who come into contact with this new information will make it credible, as if common standards for the assessment and evaluation of this information exist and are widely, rather than tribally shared” (Dean 2009: 22).
+Similarly, it is important to avoid the tendency to view digital technologies as inherently democratising, arguing that the computational perspective actively thwarts and even undoes the kinds of leftist political engagement that people assume it supports (Golumbia 2009: 4).
+This perspective challenges critical theorists to scrutinise the political implications of digital technologies more closely and not make simple causal assumptions about a democratising tendency in digital media.
+Critical theory must therefore examine new forms of resistance and activism within digital spaces and against power and authority but not assume a form of computational tendency towards progressive outcomes.
+As Dean argues “new media advocates often fetishistically proceed as if networked and participatory media-blogging, the introduction of videos onto the Web, the independent journalism associated with indy media are necessarily progressive, as if radical left politics is somehow built into the technology… They act as if those who come into contact with this new information will make it credible, as if common standards for the assessment and evaluation of this information exist and are widely, rather than tribally shared” (Dean 2009: 22).
 Indeed, the internet is not just a tool for protest and political organisation, but it has itself increasingly become an object of political struggles and as it has done, it has broken into shards of competing and overlapping, often incommensurable, domains of unstable explanatory discourses (see also Fuchs 2015).

 The application of Marxist theory to digital capitalism also raises questions about alienation in the digital age.
 Marx's concept of alienation, where the worker is related to the product of their labour as to an alien object, can be extended to users' relationships with their data and digital labour (Marx 1978).
 Indeed, Fuchs (2019) argues that digital capitalism is based on an objective form of alienation where users’ digital labour creates a surplus product.
-As Berry also shows, the digital itself often functions as an ideology shaping our understanding of social and political realities in ways that often reinforce existing power structures (Berry 2014).
+As I have argued elsewhere, the digital itself often functions as an ideology shaping our understanding of social and political realities in ways that often reinforce existing power structures (Berry 2014).
 This is the reification of a social relation and as Marx argues,

 in order … to find an analogy we must take flight into the misty realm of religion.
 There the products of the human brain appear as autonomous figures endowed with a life of their own, which enter into relations both with each other and with the human race.
 So it is in the world of commodities with the products of [one’s] hands.
 I call this the fetishism which attaches itself to the products of labour as soon as they are produced as commodities (Marx 1976: 165)